mmistakes/so-simple-theme/_posts/2015-04-25-react-reflux-example.md

 if (this.state.imagestore) {
 {% endhighlight %}

-With specifying *mixins* we state that we'd like to connect this component's state with the ImageStore.
+With specifying *mixins* we say that we'd like to connect this component's state with the ImageStore.
 What this means is that whenever the store reacts to the action (in our case the single fetchList() function) the component's state will be updated somehow.
 In fetchList() there's a line 'this.trigger(this.imagelist);' - this is the one responsible for updating all subscribed component's states.
 This state is then accessible in the component through this.state.whatever (whatever == what we specified at the mixin definition).

 # Recap
 So, long story short: we define actions, state which stores should be notified for them and then connect components with stores through compontent state.